Vancouver Ramen Guide: From Tonkotsu to Tantanmen

 Vancouver's plant-based dining culture has pushed ramen shops to develop legitimate vegetarian options rather than simply removing the meat and calling it done.
 The best vegetarian ramen in the city uses mushroom dashi, kombu (kelp), roasted vegetables, or fermented ingredients to build umami without animal products.

-Jinya Ramen Bar (multiple locations) offers a vegetable broth tonkotsu-style ramen ($16) that uses soy milk to achieve a creamy texture without pork.
-It is not going to fool anyone who knows tonkotsu, but it stands on its own as a satisfying bowl.
+JINYA Ramen Bar (multiple locations, including 541 Robson Street) offers a soy-milk-based broth that achieves a creamy texture without pork.
+It is not going to fool anyone who knows real tonkotsu, but it stands on its own as a satisfying bowl, and Jinya's heavy customization makes it easy to build a meat-free version you actually want.

 Vegan diners should confirm that the noodles are egg-free, as many shops use egg-based noodles by default.
 Most can substitute, but it is not always listed on the menu.